OpenScienceDataRepo/Brain_AWG/Mitochondria/OSD-514/Proteomics/README.md

 4. OSD-514_metadata_OSD-514-ISA.zip (contained metadata)

 The TMT files were manually added to a folder called "TMT_all" in order to be combined into one matrix using [this script.](Mitochondria/OSD-514/Proteomics/CombineTMT.r)

+QC was performed on the data before splitting into (1) general and (2) sex-stratified pathways.
+The script for QC can be [found here.]()